Book a Free Consultation

 What Questions Should You Ask a Luxury Interior Designer Before You Hire Them?

 The clients who end up with the best projects are usually the ones who asked the most direct questions before signing anything.
 Not because asking hard questions makes the process adversarial , it does the opposite.
 It establishes that you are a thoughtful client and gets both parties aligned on expectations before the work begins.
-After more than a decade running projects in Scottsdale and Paradise Valley, these are the questions I would want prospective clients to ask me.
+After more than a decade running projects as a luxury interior designer in Scottsdale AZ, these are the questions I would want prospective clients to ask me.

 Questions About Credentials and Accountability